chimera-linux/cports/USING_GIT.md

 such as the commit message and author name and email, identified by a specific hash.
 A Git history is a chain of commits, all the way to the first one.

-Git also spports branches.
+Git also supports branches.
 A branch represents a particular history.
 The `master` branch is the primary one in `cports`.
 You can have custom branches which diverge from the `master` branch in their own ways.